vaibhavsagar/website/content/blog/getting-to-rc.md

 You wouldn't know it from looking at my blog, but I attended a batch at the Recurse Center from August to early November last year, and it was the best experience of my life.
 Many Recursers write a return statement afterwards reflecting on their time there, and in the process of writing mine I realised I have a lot to say about my journey getting there in the first place.
+Another post in this vein is [this one](http://blog.jfo.click/how-i-went-to-rc/) by Jeff Fowler.

 At the end of 2013, the CSIRO in Australia generously bent the rules for me by allowing me to do a student internship despite having just completed an